ofemiashiru/CI_MS1_ABL/README.md

 ## Acknowledgements

 I would like to take the opportunity to thank:
-- Mo Shami
+- Mo Shami for coninued mentorship, guidance and support throughout this project.
-- Iris Smok
+- Iris Smok for continued encouragement whilst working on this project.
-- and the Teaching and Non-teaching Personnel at Code Insitute
+- and all the Teaching and Non-teaching Personnel at Code Insitute.